COVID-19 pandemic in Bangladesh: May 2021 to August 2021: The third wave

-Despite continuing high numbers of daily cases and deaths, the Government confirmed that restrictions would be eased from 15 July to 23 July to accommodate the celebration of Eid-ul-Azha and the economic activity around it.
+Despite continuing high numbers of daily cases and deaths, the government confirmed that restrictions would be eased from 15 to 23 July to accommodate the celebration of Eid-ul-Azha and the economic activity around it.
 The interim easing of measures was decided "considering the socio-economic condition and the need to maintain normal economic activity", according to the notice from the Cabinet Division.
 However, strict measures would once again be imposed from 23 July to midnight on 5 August.
 In the run-up to Eid, there was widespread movements of people as thousands traveled from the cities, with trains and buses struggling to enforce restrictions on their operating capacity.
 On 15 July, the day the restrictions were lifted, the Health Minister urged people to adhere to guidelines, saying "We must curb the transmission.
 Otherwise, the health system will break down".

 The restrictions outlined for the second lockdown of July were stricter than that of the lockdown a few weeks prior, with industries previously exempt from closure now expected to remain closed - including garment factories.
 Initially, compliance with restrictions was high, with empty roads across the capital.
 However, within days the media reported a notable increase in traffic on roads once again (especially in Dhaka) and a general reduction in compliance with the measures.

 In mid-July, the government announced that factories would remain closed during the post-Eid lockdown, which reassured many workers that they could return home for Eid without fear of trying to get back to the industrial areas in Dhaka division during the lockdown.
 The government reaffirmed this decision on 27 July.
 However, days later it was announced that export orientated factories would be permitted to reopen from 1 August, causing a rush of workers back to the industrial heartlands on 31 July, increasing fears of transmission.

 In June, the vaccination programme was resumed (having been halted in April due to supply shortages) using supplies of the Sinopharm BIBP vaccine from China and, in July, using the Pfizer–BioNTech vaccine and Moderna vaccine from COVAX.
 Later that month, resumption of the administration of the Astrazeneca vaccine also occurred with doses procured from Japan.